Keysight/ixloadve/aws/Deployment/CloudFormation/IxLoad-TestApplianceOnly/README.md

 - **Add-On Use Case**: Designed to integrate with existing infrastructure
 ---

-#### 🧪 Example #1: Deploying a Demo Use Case Template with a single Virtual Test Appliance
+#### 🧪 Example #1: Deploying a Demo Use Case Template with one Virtual Test Appliance

 **Resources Created:**
 - 1x Virtual Test Appliance